olegasivakov/ep-2/README.md

 In addition, ISO 20022 contains descriptions for business models and operation flows.
 Some ones will be implemented with testing environments.

 > [!NOTE]
-> ISO 20022 list: XSD schemes defined for this standard
+> ISO 20022: XSD schemes defined for this standard
 >
 > MT list: 101, 103, 202, 900, 910, 940, 942, 950